 Myrtle: benefits, dosage, contraindications

-Myrtle, belonging to the Myrtaceae family, is an evergreen shrub typical of the Mediterranean region.
-This shrub can reach up to 5 meters in height and grow up to 800 meters above sea level.
-It is characterized by its opposite branches bearing lanceolate, aromatic leaves 2 to 5 cm long, and fragrant white flowers.
-The berries, blue-black in color, are consumed as spice.
-The aromatic leaves, once dried, are often used as incense in various rituals and ceremonies, releasing a pleasant fragrance when burned.
-Historically, myrtle has held a prominent place in Greek and Roman mythologies, where it was closely associated with Venus, the goddess of beauty.
-The leaves are primarily used to obtain essential oil (myrtol).
-Myrtle essential oil contains between 0.25 to 0.35% of 1,8-cineole.
-Other important constituents include alpha-pinene, myrtenyl-acetate, limonene, and various polyphenolic compounds such as myricetin and flavonoids.
+Myrrtle, belonging to the Myrtaceae family, is an evergreen shrub typical of the Mediterranean region.
+This shrub can reach 5 meters in height and grow up to 800 m in altitude.
+It is characterized by opposite branches bearing lanceolate, aromatic leaves 2 to 5 cm long, and fragrant white flowers.
+The berries, blue-black in color, are used as a spice.
+The aromatic leaves, once dried, are often used as incense in various rituals and ceremonies, releasing a pleasant scent when burned.
+Historically, myrtle held a prominent place in Greek and Roman mythologies, where it was closely associated with Venus, the goddess of beauty.
+The leaves are mainly used to obtain essential oil (myrtol).
+The myrtle essential oil contains between 0.25% and 0.35% 1,8-cineole.
+Other important constituents include alpha-pinene, myrtenyl acetate, limonene, and various polyphenolic compounds such as myricetol and flavonoids.
 Traditionally, myrtle has been used to treat a multitude of ailments such as respiratory infections, skin problems, urinary disorders, and as an antiseptic.
 It also has applications as a venous tonic and to relieve symptoms such as productive cough and sinusitis.
-In cosmetics, water obtained from the distillation of myrtle leaves and flowers, formerly known as angel water, is used as a decongestant and tonic.
+In cosmetics, the water obtained by distillation of myrtle leaves and flowers, formerly called 'angel water', is used as a decongestant and tonic.

 Scientific name(s)